 Hey, as a professional psychic I’m familiar with my character + profession being dismissed + ridiculed by science, academia, law + the medical establishment.

-So, I know how important it is to remain curious about accepted norms and societal truths’.
+This is why I fully understand how important it is to remain curious about ‘accepted norms and societal truths’.

-Yet, the problem is that many are inflated by biased personal opinions, heresay, rumour and flimsy evidence.
+Yet, many conspiracy theories are inflated by biased personal opinions, here-say, rumor and flimsy evidence.

 Splitting is whereby the primitive part of our brain breaks complexity down into a black and white solution.